manasa-arun/python/content/en/Tips/how-to-prettyprint-a-json-file.md

 ---

-title: "How to prettyprint a json file in python"
+title: "How to prettyprint a json file in Python"
-description: " Best and easy method to  prettyprint a json file in python"
+description: " Best and easy method to  prettyprint a json file in Python"
 date: "2022-05-05T10:09:50+09:00"
 draft: false
 link: "JSON"